UF-Design-Build-Fly/PCB-Shield-Design/README.md

 - Decide on dedicated pin usage for PCB.
 - Should the width of the board be increased?
 - Correct screw size for 0.1 inch.
+- Servo PWR connector should be XT30
+- Determine whether or not XT30 connectors should be horizontal and not vertical.

 ## Additional Ideas?
 - Make another small board to send signals from angle of attack sensor